-The advancement of healthcare reform may negatively impact our ability to sell our product candidates, if approved, profitably.
+The advancement of healthcare reform may negatively impact our ability to sell our product candidates, if approved, profitably.\

 Third-party payors, whether domestic or foreign, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In both the United States and certain foreign jurisdictions, there have been a number of legislative and regulatory changes to the health care system that could impact our ability to sell our product candidates, if approved, profitably.
 In particular, in 2010 the Affordable Care Act was enacted.
 The Affordable Care Act and its implementing regulations, among other things, revised the methodology by which rebates owed by manufacturers to the state and federal government for covered outpatient drugs and certain biologics, including our product candidates, under the Medicaid drug rebate program are calculated, increased the minimum Medicaid rebates owed by most manufacturers under the Medicaid drug rebate program, extended the Medicaid drug rebate program to utilization of prescriptions of individuals enrolled in Medicaid managed care organizations, subjected manufacturers to new annual fees and taxes for certain branded prescription drugs, and provided incentives to programs that increase the federal government's comparative effectiveness research.
 Additionally, the Affordable Care Act allowed states to implement expanded eligibility criteria for Medicaid programs, imposed a new Medicare Part D coverage gap discount program, expanded the entities eligible for discounts under the Public Health Service pharmaceutical pricing program and implemented a new Patient-Centered Outcomes Research Institute.
-We are still unsure of the full impact that the Affordable Care Act will have on our business.
+There have been legal and political challenges to certain aspects of the Affordable Care Act.
+The U.S. Supreme Court is currently reviewing the constitutionality of the Affordable Care Act, but it is unknown when a decision will be reached.
+On February 10, 2021, the Biden administration withdrew the federal government's support for overturning the Affordable Care Act.
+Although the U.S. Supreme Court has not yet ruled on the constitutionality of the Affordable